 Fall Semester Required Courses (These cannot be waived)

-- International Tax I & II (4 credits; part one of a year-long course )
+- International Tax I & II (4 credits); and

 Spring Semester Required Courses (These cannot be waived)

-- Taxation of International Business Transactions (3 credits)
+- Taxation of International Business Transactions (3 credits); and

 - Tax Treaties (4 credits)

-You must also take the following Tax Policy course (The policy course cannot be waived):
+You must also take one of the following spring semester tax policy courses (The policy course cannot be waived):

-- Comparative Tax Policy Seminar (spring semester) – 2 credits
+- Comparative Tax Policy Seminar (2 credits); or

 Some of our courses are available online.
 Please note that it is the responsibility of students taking online courses to determine whether and to what extent their decision to take such courses will impact their ability to practice in their jurisdiction of choice.
 Specifically, the NY bar does not consider online courses to count towards eligibility for taking the bar examination.
-Additionally, foreign students should consult with OISS to determine the effect of online classes on their visa status.
+Additionally, foreign-educated students should consult with OISS to determine the effect of online classes on their visa status.
 Generally, students in F visa status can only take a single online class, and must clear any online class they take with the Director of the Graduate Tax Program.
 Students on a J visa may not apply any online courses towards their degree.